Expand

 Cash flows from operating are generally the cash effects of transactions and other events that enter into the determination of net income.

-Figure FSP 6-2 includes common transactions that enter into the determination of net income, but are not classified as operating cash flows.
+Figure FSP 6-2 includes common transactions that enter into the determination of net income, but generally are not classified as operating cash flows.

 Figure FSP 6-2

-Common transactions that enter into the determination of net income, but are not classified as operating cash flows
+Common transactions that enter into the determination of net income, but generally are not classified as operating cash flows

 Description